 4. The Spy Who Came In from the Cold

-It is a great book exploring what was going on in the middle of the 20th century during the Cold War and the political ramifications.
-What does it mean to be a nation with a secret or spy service?
-It continues the description of the Berlin Wall, which was being written right in the immediate aftermath of the Berlin Wall.
+The Spy Who Came In from the Cold is a great book exploring what was happening in the middle of the 20th century during the Cold War and the political ramifications.
+What does being a nation with a secret or spy service mean?
+It continues the description of the Berlin Wall, which was written right in the immediate aftermath of the Berlin Wall.

 There was only one light in the checkpoint, a reading lamp with a green shade, but the glow of the arc lights like artificial moonlight filled the cabin.
-Darkness had fallen, and with its silence, they spoke as if they were afraid of being overheard.
+Darkness had fallen, and with its silence, they spoke as if they feared being overheard.

-Leamas went to the window, waited for the road, and either side the wall in front of him.
+Leamas went to the window and waited for the road and either side of the wall before him.
 It is not James Bond jumping all over the place, but there are tense sequences.
-There are action sequences in this, but there’s the humanity of Leamas, who is this secret agent who came in from the cold.
+There are action sequences in this, but there’s the humanity of Leamas, this secret agent who came in from the cold.

 So after the disaster that the book begins with, he is brought in and asked.
-We don’t know what the whole mission is, and that’s part of the novel’s beauty is we see them as having these interactions back in Britain and London.
-The book shows you pain and violence during the Cold War.
+We don’t know the whole mission, and that part of the novel’s beauty is that we see them as having these interactions back in Britain and London.
+The book shows you the pain and violence during the Cold War.
 Also, it reveals the humanity underneath all of that.

 Author: John le Carré